-Between the end of the school year and the beginning of the next, a student loses on average 2 months worth of reading skills!
+Between the end of the school year and the beginning of the next, a scholar loses (on average) 2 months worth of reading skills!

-Our students are encouraged to read, solve math problems and more.
+Our scholars are encouraged to read, solve math problems, and more.

-Jamerson has a Summer Reading Log Program and Smiley Face Math Program for our students to do over the break.
-Other ways you can help your student is by taking trips to the local libraries, bring books with you to the parks, beaches and trips, and encourage your student to read in the morning because they are use to learning at this time of day.
+Jamerson has a Summer Reading Log Program and Smiley Face Math Program for our scholars to do over the break.
+Other ways you can help your child is by taking trips to the local libraries, bringing books with you to the parks, beaches, and on trips, and encouraging your child to read in the morning (because they are use to learning at this time of day).

 STOP the Lazy Dazy Blues!

-Students also lose physical fitness during the summer because of not having PE every day.
-You could incorporate fitness into your summer plans by signing your child up for a local team sport, encouraging new outside skills or sports and taking your child on walks or walking tours throughout the city or beaches or on trips.
+Students also lose physical fitness during the summer due to not having P.E. every day.
+You can incorporate fitness into your summer plans by signing your child up for a local team sport, encouraging new outside skills or sports, and taking your child on walks or walking tours throughout the city, beaches, and/or on trips.